khulnasoft/tracker/docs/docs/outputs/output-formats.md

 # Tracing Output Formats

-It is possible to define how the events that Tracker collects should be displayed.
-This is done through the Tracker configuration.
-You can read more on configuration in the [Tracker installation guide.](../install/index.md)
+It is possible to define how the events that Tracee collects should be displayed.
+This is done through the Tracee configuration.
+You can read more on configuration in the [Tracee installation guide.](../install/index.md)

-Note that only one output format can be used in the Tracker configuration.
+Note that only one output format can be used in the Tracee configuration.

 ## Available Formats

-The following examples will have to be added into a Tracker configuration file.
+The following examples will have to be added into a Tracee configuration file.

 ### JSON